 How much can I put in a SIPP?

-Each tax year, you can put as much as you want in your SIPP, but the amount you’ll get tax relief on is limited to £40,000, or 100% of your earnings (whichever is lower) - this allowance is the combined contributions made by you and the government.
+Each tax year, you can put as much as you want in your SIPP, but the amount you’ll get tax relief on is limited to £40,000, or 100% of your earnings (whichever is lower) - this pension allowance is the combined contributions made by you and the government.
 For instance, let’s say you earn £30,000 a year, but put £35,000 into your pension pot (because you’ve dipped into your savings), you’ll only get tax relief on £30,000.
 Similarly, if you earn £50,000 and decide to put this amount in your SIPP, you’ll only get tax relief on £40,000.

 Who can open a SIPP?